-Due to the resurveying of well elevations in the fall of 2016, it is difficult to determine trends in groundwater levels as the data record is now only one year for many of the wells in the different three fens.
-The data record at the seven wells that were not resurveyed in 2016 was maintained through the 2017 monitoring season.
-Three of those wells (N3, N4, N5) show an increasing trend in groundwater level, though continued monitoring is recommended as the data set is limited.
+Due to the resurveying of well elevations in the fall of 2016, it is difficult to determine trends in groundwater levels as the data record is now only two years for the majority of the wells in the three fens along the Minnesota River.
+The data record at the seven wells that were not resurveyed in 2016 was maintained through the 2018 monitoring season.
+Three of those wells (N3, N4, N5) show an increasing trend in groundwater level.
+Continued monitoring is recommended as the data set is limited.